SolarLune/tetra3d/readme.md

 - [X] **Materials**
 - [X] -- Basic Texturing
 - [ ] -- Ability to use screen coordinates instead of just UV texturing (useful for repeating patterns)
+- [ ] -- Replace opaque transparency mode with just automatic transparency mode?
+I feel like there might be a reason to have opaque separate, but I can't imagine a normal situation where you'd want it when you could just go with auto + setting alpha to 1
 - [X] **Animations**
 - [X] -- Armature-based animations
 - [X] -- Object transform-based animations